kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ---

-## Attributes reference
+## Attributes Reference

 ### `mandatory` controller

 The controller attribute specifies the type of action to perform.
-The current implementation of Kuzzle embeds nine controllers:
+The current implementation of Kuzzle Backend embeds nine controllers:
 `auth`, `bulk`, `collection`, `document`, `index`, `memoryStorage`, `realtime`, `security` and `server`.

 ### `mandatory` action

-The action attribute indicates to Kuzzle which action to perform for the controller.
+The action attribute tells Kuzzle Backend which action to perform for the controller.

-For instance, using the `document` controller, we can perform a `get` action or a `search`.
+For instance, using the `document` controller, we can perform a `get` action or a `search` action.

 ### `optional` index

-Kuzzle attaches its collections to a index.
+In Kuzzle Backend collections are linked to an index.
-Any action impacting a document, a collection or an index itself will need this attribute fed.
+Any action on a document, a collection or an index will require the index attribute.

 <aside class="notice">
   `mandatory` depending on the controller/action